Diane Dixon (politician): Political life

 In 2020, Dixon ran for the California State Assembly against first-term Democrat Cottie Petrie-Norris.
 Dixon lost the general election by a very narrow margin.
+In 2022, redistricting lead Petrie-Norris to run in a neighboring district.
+Dixon won the election.

-In 2022, redistricting made the district more Republican and Petrie-Norris ran in a neighboring district.
-Dixon won the election by a comfortable margin.
+Diane has been an active member on several philanthropic community-based boards of directors for nearly four decades, including United Way Orange County, YMCA, USC Board of Councilors and Alumni Association, educational institutions, child service agencies and health-related organizations.